 - 60-65% – at least one minor failure

 - 40% or less - at least one major safety failure.

-We only recommend models which score 80% or over, meaning that they pass all our safety tests, but may have some very minor failures such as with information labels.
+We only recommend models with an overall score of at least 70% or over.
+These models pass all our safety tests, but may have some very minor failures such as with information labels.

 For some tests no models score high enough to be recommended.
 In this case, look for the models that score at least 60% as they've passed the key safety tests and have only minor safety failures.
 Read our buying guide for more information on choosing the safest portable cot.